percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_compressed.rst

   $ innobackupex --decompress /data/backup/2013-08-01_11-24-04/

-This option will remove the original compressed files and leave the uncompressed ones in the same location.

 .. note::

   In order to successfully use the :option:`innobackupex --decompress` option, qpress binary needs to installed and within the path.